Let me not know, since happy some have died

 He appeared in front of her.
 His feature was arresting.
 Everything about him was a flawless.
 His usually dark thick dark springy hair now was a neck-length short cropped against a well-shaped head.
 He had a cleanly chiseled face with an austerity, along, high straight nose.
 His jaw was long and he had firm finely molded sensuous lips.
 His power had hit her just like a rush of electricity as she felt his impact surged over her.

 Oh, he had his power over her for almost two years of her life.

 He was a wall of power and wall of authority every time she saw him.
 Whatever he wore, he never failed to look immaculate, and of course today was no exception.
 With a black roll-neck sweater, well-cut wool pants and black shiny pantaloons plus his long cashmere jacket only boosted his tall, leaned, well-built figure.

-However, it was his eyes that had captured her two years and eleven months ago, although that time, it’d been framed with clear spectacles.
+However, it was his eyes that had captured her two years and eleven months ago, although that time, it had been framed with clear spectacles.

 His eyes were so dark and fathomless with a glint that came and went like a shooting star in the sky.
 Their midnight quality still reeled her in until now as he moved towards her without taking his eyes off of her pale face.

-Lara was motionless as he was approaching, she really didn’t know what she expect herself to do with this sad confusing situation.
-One thing she realized that she’d been holding her breath the moment she saw him until now finally they stood face to face.
+Lara was motionless as he was approaching, she really did not know what she expect herself to do with this sad confusing situation.
+One thing she realized that she had been holding her breath the moment she saw him until now finally they stood face to face.

 “I’m so sorry.”
-He said, his voice as she knew very well was rich and unfathomable containing so many influences.
+He told her.
+His voice as she knew very well was rich and unfathomable containing so many influences.

 “Thank you.”
 Lara said barely audible.